Removing Small Pieces of Vinyl Siding

 - Lift your new piece and slide its bottom edge above the piece below the position you are putting it in, along its top flange.
 Without stretching the siding, pull it against the house.

 - Use your galvanized roofing nails to attach the siding through the slots that had been predrilled.
 The galvanized roofing nails should be of the same size as those that were used on the piece you have just used.
 Between the heads of the nails and the sheathing of the house, you should leave some space to allow the expansion and contraction of the vinyl due to seasonal changes.
-The space should be such as can allow a dime to pass through.
+Space should be such as can allow a dime to pass through.

 - Remember the first piece you loosened?
 Hook your zip tool under its bottom and pull the edge over the flange on your replacement siding.
 While pushing the length of the siding back into position, slide the zip tool along the flanges.